friscojosh/super_bowl_lv_props/README.md

 Thesis is that none of the three words are good choices and likely picked clean out of the air.
-There are literally more betting options for the color of the liquid that will be poured on the winning head coach than there is for a poet laureate reading an original poem.
+There are literally more betting options for the color of the liquid that will be poured on the winning head coach than there are for a poet laureate reading an original poem.
 Lots of newness here.
 First poem read at a Super Bowl, Gorman is young and has given just two public readings of poems.
 There aren't any public anthologies of her work available for analysis (a book is upcoming).